open-telemetry/opentelemetry-specification/specification/context/api-propagators.md

 Optional arguments:

-- A `Setter` invoked for each propagation key to add or remove.
+- A `Setter` invoked to set each propagation key/value pair.
 This is an additional argument that languages are free to define to help inject data into the carrier.

 #### Setter argument